 Because this is a Southern cornbread, there's no sugar in it.
 Feel free to add 2 tablespoons of granulated or brown sugar for a slightly sweet cornbread.
 Or add a tablespoon or two of honey.
-Jazz up the flavor with about 1/2 to 1 cup of shredded cheese or about 1/4 cup of chopped green onions.
+There are many ways to jazz it up.
+Add about 1/2 to 1 cup of shredded cheese or about 1/4 cup of chopped green onions.
 Turn up the heat a bit with a few tablespoons of jalapeno peppers, or add some crumbled cooked bacon or finely diced ham.
 For complementary flavor and texture, add 1 cup of corn kernels to the batter.

 If you have bacon drippings, by all means, add them to the pan instead of butter.
 The smoky, saltiness of the bacon gives the crust extra flavor.